agda/cubical/INSTALL.md

 > make
 ```

-If you have cabal-v2 installed the sandbox command should be replaced
+If you have cabal v2 installed the sandbox command should be replaced
 by `cabal v1-sandbox init`.

 If the above commands succeed this the agda and agda-mode executables